beejjorgensen/cs344_curriculum/week06/project-6.md

 1. Find a free block that's big enough for what the caller requested.
 2. Mark it as used.
-3. [Possibly split the block into a new unused portion.]
+3. [Next week: possibly split the block into a new unused portion.]

 We're going to just do (1) and (2) this week.
 (3) will come later.
 Though this will limit our implementation this week, we'll code it in